European & Russian Studies M.A.

 Comparative literature; economics; history; political science; law; Slavic languages and literatures; sociology.

-Graduate Faculty; 30 from various departments participating in program.
+Graduate Faculty; 30 from various departments participating in the program.

 Special Requirements for the M.A.
 Degree